Tarumitra: History

 Tarumitra, meaning "Friends of Trees" in Hindi and Sanskrit, is a student movement to protect and promote a healthy environment on Earth.
 It was the effort of Jesuit Fr.
 Robert Athickal from St. Xavier's School, Patna and students from few schools under the leadership of Anindo Banerjee, a class IX student from Loyola High School, Patna, that the movement came into existence in 1988.
 In April 1989, four high school students from Loyla High School, Anindo Banerjee, Vijay Mathur, Sanjay Pandey and Jayant Chatterjee, set out on a cycle rally in North India from Patna to New Delhi to promote awareness about the environment and the movement.
 They met with the then vice president of India, Shankar Dayal Sharma, to present their findings.
-While returning, at Agra, Jayant fell seriously ill and despite attempt, could not be saved.
-His demise shocked the movement; however, his sacrifice for the environment made his companions to work and promote the movement with great zeal.
-Today, Jayant's sacrifice is one of the cornerstone of Tarumitra's foundation history, which is still remembered the same way as 30 years ago.
+While returning, at Agra, Jayant fell seriously ill and despite attempts, could not be saved.
+His demise shocked the movement; however, his sacrifice for the environment incentivized his companions to work and promote the movement with great zeal.
+Today, Jayant's sacrifice is one of the cornerstones of Tarumitra's foundation history, which is still remembered the same way as 30 years ago.

 Growth

 Invigorated by the spirit of the late Jayant Chatterjee, Tarumitra grew up with assistance from Sr. Gita SND, Principal of Hartmann High School, Fr.
 George Manimala S.J., the then Principal of St. Xavier's High School, Patna and Bro.
 Geo Pulickal, his assistant, who went out of their way to establish the organisation's firm footing.
 Kumar Hemant Sinha, a student of 1990 batch of St. Xavier's High School, Patna was chosen its first President.
 Through their efforts, the present headquarters of the movement, Tarumitra Ashram, was inaugurated by the Collector of Patna, Arvind Prasad, on 20 February 1991.
 In 1994, the St Xavier’s School gave Tarumitra a 10-acre plot for a plantation at Digha, Patna.

 The strength of Tarumitra also increased rapidly.
 The girls of the local Hartmann High School, under the leadership of Sr. Gita SND and Sr. Roshni SND, gave the initial fillip needed for any new organisation.
-Units after units of Tarumitra sprung up in various schools in and around Patna.
+Units after units of Tarumitra sprang up in various schools in and around Patna.
 Many college students, social activists and journalists have also joined Tarumitra in its crusade against the destruction of the environment of India.